- How do I use basic authentication in REST API?

 We use a special HTTP header where we add ‘username:password’ encoded in base64.

 Note that even though your credentials are encoded, they are not encrypted!.

-What is difference between OAuth and OAuth2?
+What is difference between OAuth and oauth2?

 OAuth 2.0 is a complete rewrite of OAuth 1.0 from the ground up, sharing only overall goals and general user experience.
 OAuth 2.0 is not backwards compatible with OAuth 1.0 or 1.1, and should be thought of as a completely new protocol.

-How do I protect REST API?
+How do I recover my username and password in REST API?

-What is OAuth and how it works?
+What is HTTP basic authentication and how it works in rest?

-What is OAuth token secret?
+What is token in REST API?